redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 If you're already running `odo dev` in a terminal, exit it and start afresh.
 :::

 The new code is simple.
-We obtain the connection information (username, password, and host) from the environment, and use it to connect to the mongodb service and ping it.
+We obtain the connection information (username, password, and host) from the environment, and use it to connect to the MongoDB service and ping it.

 Replace the content of your `main.go` with the following content:
 ```go